Need Help? Give us a call.

 You’ll want to figure out what happens with unvested shares, especially.
 Often a company will have the opportunity to purchase those shares back from the founder at their original price, but that procedure is in your hands, too.
 Just setting up a system to deal with termination will go a long way—especially if that termination isn’t a friendly one and attorneys are brought into the picture.
-If that’s the case, your founders’ agreement—even though it’s not quite legally binding—will show that everyone previously agreed on a precedent in writing.
+If that’s the case, your founders’ agreement will show that everyone previously agreed on a precedent in writing.
 That’s a powerful defense in the eyes of the law.

 Excellent—now you’re a founders’ agreement pro.
-You know the ins-and-outs of what it’s for, who it’s for, and what separates a good founders’ agreement from a not-good founders’ agreement.
-(Detail, forethought, critical thinking and actual effort!)
+You know the ins-and-outs of what it’s for, who it’s for, and what goes into a good founders’ agreement.

-Drawing up a founders’ agreement is no exception.
-There are plenty of templates available online for you to peruse.
+There are plenty of founders’ agreement templates available online for you to peruse.
 Choose the one you and your co-founders like the most, or create your own with the best bits from each template you find.

-Don’t stress out about the finalized language or legalese—you’ll be taking your founders’ agreement to a lawyer before you’re through.
+Don’t stress out about the finalized language or legalese—ideally, you should take your founders’ agreement to a lawyer before you’re through.
 Just focus on getting all the important pieces together in one document!